etsy/deployinator/README.md

 ```
 where Company is the name of your company/organization with an uppercase first letter.
 Now you are ready to build your first stack.
-A *stack* is a collection of code, the initialization and the teardown steps involved in getting it running.
 Let's create our first stack by running:
 ```sh
     $ bundle exec rake 'deployinator:new_stack[test_stack]'